alphagov/govuk-developer-docs/source/manual/incorrect-content-in-search-or-navigation.html.md

 If the document is missing from the search API, check the search index itself to see if it is present and has the expected fields:

-0. ssh to an elasticsearch box with port-forwarding:
+0. ssh to an Elasticsearch box with port-forwarding:

     ```
     ssh -L9200:localhost:9200 rummager-elasticsearch-1.api.staging